-Neo-liberal economics is a religion (so is Buddhism)
+Neo-classical economics is a religion (so is Buddhism)

 Inclusive definitions of religion often tend to include political and economic systems.
-Talk to any far right economist for a while and they might tell you the ultimate goal of neo-liberal economics is Utopian: to open borders and liberate humanity from the shackles of war and poverty.
+Talk to any far right economist for a while and they might tell you the ultimate goal of neo-classical economics is Utopian: to open borders and liberate humanity from the shackles of war and poverty.
 Buddhism is also considered a religion by most definitions, but lacks the implicit belief in an ultimate guiding power so may not be included in all definitions of religion.

 Buddhism is an economic approach (so is neo-liberal economics)

 Macy believes the Buddha’s teachings are holistic in their approach and include economic concerns of the individual alongside social and spiritual ones.
 The Buddha teaches Right-Livelihood, which “sets human labor within a context of character formation and life-enhancement”.
-Neo-liberal economics is the modern version of the classical kind taught by Adam Smith that promoted less regulation and more open trade.
+Neo-classical economics is the modern version of the classical kind taught by Adam Smith that promoted less regulation and more open trade.

 Self-reliance: Everyone is able to be responsible for themselves